Diyshift/3D-Printer/Silicone Brush for Decontaminator/README.md

 Heat-set Insert | 1
 Silicone Wrist Band | 1

 Step 1.
 Use the printed cutting guide to form the bristles.
 Print both guides and alternate 3 and 4 bristles segments in the brush holder.

 <img src="./Images/step1.jpeg" width=600>

+Step 2.
+Use a sharp object to pierce the the segment via the hole in the cutting guide.

 <img src="./Images/step2.jpeg" width=600>

+Step 3.
+Ensure the band is fully inserted in the guide and make the final cut to length.

 <img src="./Images/step3.jpeg" width=600>

 <img src="./Images/brush side.png" width=600>